Recognizing Indigenous Heritage Month

-Our country commemorates the month of November as Native American Heritage month.
+Our country commemorates the month of November as Indigenous Heritage month.

 We at Brightworks continue to honor and celebrate our indigenous communities year round.